digitale-kunst/website/src/content/af/14_2025_Andy_KASSIER/index.md

 subFolder: "AF2025"
 ---

-# ANDY KASSIER: Identity as a game
+# ANDY KASSIER: Identity as a playground

 ## Open Lecture